-These stages were a fundamental shift in his life and work, since then his figurative compositions acquire more force and formal tension, and all the characters in his works obtained a more classical base, while his style was enriched with a more personal and expressive evolution.
-When he returned to Catalonia was established between L'Arboç, his hometown, and the city of Barcelona.
-Joan Tuset has subsequently made several exhibitions, both inside and outside of Spain, in cities such as Tarragona, Girona, Barcelona, Valladolid, Salamanca, Düsseldorf, Rome, Portugal or Paris.
+These stages were a fundamental change in his life and work, as his figurative compositions gained more force and tension, and the characters of his works acquired a more classic basis, and his style was enriched with personal and expressive deformations.
+When he returned to Catalonia, he settled between L'Arboç, his hometown, and the city of Barcelona.

 His years of pictorial research of the European masters, gave him a technical mastery of body and color, and a knowledge of space.
 He works with large monochrome or bichromatic areas that give his work a monumental sensation, with volumes that interact with the light and shadow of his characters, and in some works, light seems to originate from the bottom, and in others it is used to lighten faces and accentuate them with emotions.

 The central theme of Tuset's work is usually the human figure, its condition, its emotions, its daily environment, the passage of time and the psychology of art.

 The key to his inspiration lies in the tension that is generated within the psychological or emotional condition, which is usually the starting point of the processes and materials with which he finally decides to work.

 More recently, he has introduced in his work more complex and intellectualized reflections about his environment, the things that surround him, his workshop, his spirituality, his daily life, from which he takes ideas to create his art.